How did the Madtown Pickleball Open become Wisconsin’s largest outdoor pickleball tournament?

 Starting from Square One

 On July 14, 2022, the first players took to the courts at Wyndham Hills Park in Sun Prairie.
-“It may have been beginner’s luck, but launch day could not have been better,” says Holstein.
-“It was picture-perfect weather, and Mayor Rhodes-Conway was there to welcome media and athletes alike as we officially opened four brand-new courts for four great days of competition and camaraderie.
+“It may have been beginner’s luck, but launch day could not have been better,” says Brandon Holstein, Senior Sports Account Manager at the Madison Area Sports Commission (MASC).
+“It was picture-perfect weather, and the mayor was there to welcome media and athletes alike as we officially opened four brand-new courts for four great days of competition and camaraderie.
 In that moment, all of the heavy lifting to get this tournament off the ground was 100% worth it.”

 In the beginning, there were new community leaders to meet.
 Key partnerships to make.
 Format decisions and pricing to set.
 Every aspect was a balance of leveraging what the team already knew about running tournaments—and learning what they didn’t know.